clem/afsy-rabbitmq-tutorial/doc/tutorial.md

     $this->downloadImageProducer->publish($sImg);
 }
 ```
-Even if you'll already understand reading this code, here are a few explanations:
+Even if you have already understand reading this code, here are a few explanations:

 - After getting images list with the crawler, we make a loop on the urls to download
 - We check image extension, and set one by default if not set